FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 These components work together to provide secure authentication and authorization across Microsoft cloud services.

-The following documents explain each component in detail.
+Each component is explored in detail throughout this roadmap.

 ---

 ## Application Object and Service Principal

-When an application is registered, Microsoft Entra ID creates an **Application Object** in the home tenant.
+When an application is registered, Microsoft Entra ID creates an **Application Object** inside the application's home tenant.

-The Application Object represents the global definition of the application, including its authentication settings, permissions, redirect URIs, and credentials.
+The Application Object contains the global definition of the application, including authentication settings, redirect URIs, API permissions, credentials, branding, and other configuration.

-When the application needs to operate within a tenant, Microsoft Entra ID creates a **Service Principal**.
+Whenever the application needs to operate inside a Microsoft Entra ID tenant, Microsoft Entra ID creates a **Service Principal**.

-The Service Principal represents the local identity of the application and is the object that receives permissions, Azure RBAC assignments, and Conditional Access policies.
+The Service Principal represents the application's local identity inside that tenant.

+Azure RBAC assignments, Conditional Access policies, API permissions, and administrative controls are applied to the Service Principal rather than to the Application Object.

 ```text
 Application Object